 - Basic care and cleaning of patients’ homes

-Do I Need to Complete CNA Training Before I Get a HHA Certification?
+Do I Need to Complete CNA Training Before I Become a HHA?

 Home Health Aide training is usually done after you have completed you CNA courses, and many schools will offer the HHA classes immediately upon completion of the CNA coursework.
 Essentially, an HHA is a Certified Nursing Assistant that has chosen to also complete approximately 40 additional hours of training that is focused on caring for patients in their homes instead of in a hospital or other medical facility.
 So, the short answer is “Yes” you need to first complete your CNA classes before you can earn your HHA certification.
 However, it is not required that you possess a Certified Nursing Assistant certificate before earning your HHA Certification.
 Ultimately, it is in your best interest to earn BOTH certifications as it will look great on your resume and it will allow you to demand a higher salary.
 Keep in mind that you can take most of your CNA classes online!